 West Yorkshire traffic update: News on congestion and incidents on M62, M1, A58, A638 and more

+West Yorkshire traffic update: News on congestion and incidents on M62, M1, A629 and more

 Delays on M62 westbound and eastbound between J26 and J27 – Here is your afternoon West Yorkshire traffic update for Tuesday, October 4.